-UK to announce new rules for militants after street stabbing
+UK to end early release of terror convicts after stabbings

 The attack in London recalled a November stabbing attack carried out by another man who had served prison time for terrorism offenses.
 Two people were killed in that attack.

 Counter-terrorism officials have warned of the threat posed by militants unless the government couples prison sentences with effective de-radicalization programs.
-More than 70 people convicted of terror offenses have been released in Britain after serving time in prison and more than 200 others are currently in prison convicted of terrorist offenses.

-London’s opposition Mayor Sadiq Khan said Sunday’s attack was clearly foreseeable in the wake of the London Bridge murders.
+London Mayor Sadiq Khan of the opposition Labour Party said Sunday’s attack was clearly foreseeable in the wake of the London Bridge killings.

 “One of the questions I’ve got for the government is what are we doing about those 70-odd people who have been released from prison?” he asked.

-Ian Acheson, who led an independent review of Islamist extremism in the criminal justice system, told the BBC that the risk-management system was “broken.”
+Ian Acheson, who led an independent review of Islamic extremism in the criminal justice system, told the BBC that the risk-management system was “broken.”

 “We are going to have to accept that we have to be much more skeptical and robust about dealing with the risk of harm,” he said.
 “We may need to accept that there are certain people who are so dangerous they must be kept in prison indefinitely.”

-The former head of U.K. counterterrorism policing, Mark Rowley, told the BBC there was some logic in giving convicted militants indeterminate prison sentences.
+But civil rights group Liberty called the government’s response to recent attacks “a cause of increasing concern for our civil liberties.”

-Rowley said unless current law was changed “police and security services are going to have many, many more cases that they are prioritizing.”
+“From last month’s knee-jerk lie detector proposal, to today’s threat to break the law by changing people’s sentences retrospectively, continuing to introduce measures without review or evidence is dangerous and will create more problems than it solves,” said Liberty’s Clare Collie.

-Associated Press writer Zeina Karam contributed to this story.
+Associated Press writers Jill Lawless in London, and Zeina Karam in Beirut, contributed to this story.